Why Do We Store Hazardous Materials?

 What is Section 9.5 of the NFPA 30?

-NFPA 30 Section 9.5 guides the proper storage of flammable gases.
-Flammable gases are most commonly used for space heating, curing, heat treating, and as fuel for machines.
+NFPA 30 Section 9.5 guides the proper storage of flammable liquids in compliant safety cabinets.
 Although powerful accelerants, lubricants, and degreasers keep the wheels of industrial progress chugging, they also come with inherent risks.
-Flammable liquid fires cause thousands of dollars in…
+Flammable liquid fires cause thousands of dollars in structural damage annually.
+Fortunately, most chemical fires are preventable with a NFPA 30…

 What is a MSDS sheet?